 - Feb.
 8: "The Power of Empathy," Rev. Dr. Kevin Cosby, Simmons College of Kentucky, Chao Auditorium, 6 p.m.

 - Feb.
 27: "Constitutional Interpretation and the Classical Legal Tradition," Prof. Jeffrey Pojanowski, Notre Dame Law School, Virtual Lecture, McConnellCenter.org, 6 p.m.

-- Apr.
-18: "Uprooted: Recovering the Legacy of the Places We've Left Behind," Ms. Grace Olmstead, Author, Virtual Lecture, McConnellCenter.org, 6 p.m.
+- April 18: "The Power of Place and Particularity," Ms. Grace Olmstead, Author, Virtual Lecture, McConnellCenter.org, 6 p.m.

 - April 20: "Twenty-first Century Political Realignment: The United States After Trump," Mr. Erick Erickson, Radio Host, Virtual Lecture, McConnellCenter.org, 6 p.m.